 Producers derive hemp extracts from the industrial hemp plant and then refine the extracts even further.
 They can produce different kinds of CBD, each with its own unique strengths and weaknesses.

 Full-spectrum CBD contains an extensive profile of cannabinoids and terpenes, all of which many experts believe to be beneficial.
-Known as the entourage effect, researchers hypothesise that each compound has a stimulating effect on the others, producing an enhanced effect for maximum results.
+Known as the entourage effect, researchers hypothesise that each compound works with the others for maximum results.

 Although it is the purest form of CBD, as it does not contain any other ingredients, some experts believe it is not as effective as a full-spectrum version, as it can not benefit from the entourage effect.